-22 Oct – Over 3000 bottles of water with the message; “WHY LOVE HUSEIN”, on each package were randomly given away for free to the people of Bangkok who happened to come across Itsarapap Road, around Jaroen Padh Bridge located at Bangkok Yai district and Pran Nok Road, Soi 11, located at Bangkok Noi district.
+22 Oct – Over 3000 bottles of water with the message; “WHY LOVE HUSEIN”, on the package were randomly given away for free to the people of Bangkok who happened to come across Itsarapap Road, around Jaroen Padh Bridge located at Bangkok Yai district and Pran Nok Road, Soi 11, located at Bangkok Noi district.

 The roads are known to be the two original communities of the earliest Shia Muslim inhabitants in Bangkok.